Pure-Web-Foundation/pure-ds/readme.md

 ## What is This?

-Pure Design System transforms configuration into complete design systems using three integrated pillars:
+Pure Design System is based on the [Pure Web Manifesto](https://pureweb.dev/manifesto).

+It transforms configuration into complete design systems using three integrated pillars:

 ### 1. **Generated Styles** (Tokens → CSS)
 Your config defines design intent.
-PDS generates:
+PDS generates (in a deterministic way):
 - **Color scales** (50-900 shades from base colors)
 - **Surface semantics** (bg, text, border, shadow, interactive states)
 - **Spacing tokens** (mathematical progression)